drmaka/DPT-Toolkit/README.md

 - Freeze anchors and codebooks before held-out outcome testing.
 - Report vectors, weights, uncertainty, exclusions and failed harmonisation.
 - Use final expert, ethical, feasibility and empirical review after DPT screening.

+## References

+If you use this toolkit in research, please consult the following works:

+1. Akhtar, M. A. K. (2026). *The Mystery of Questions: Why Some Questions Change the World.* Why?
+Series, Book 5.

+2. Akhtar, M. A. K. (2026). *Discovery Plane Theory: A Formal and Reproducible Framework for Scientific Question Formation, Discovery Complexity, and Question Compression.* Zenodo. https://doi.org/10.5281/zenodo.21725071

+3. Akhtar, M. A. K. (2026). *Evaluating AI-Generated Scientific Questions with Discovery Plane Theory: A Repeated-Measures Computational Benchmark Across Twenty Scientific Fields (Version V1).* Zenodo. https://doi.org/10.5281/zenodo.21738143